 The Saskatoon Combat Robotics Club (SCRC Inc.) is a registered non-profit member organization that exists to entertain by hosting combat robot tournaments and events.
 The organization started as a student club at the University of Saskatchewan in 2003, became a city-wide group in 2005, and incorporated in 2014.
-On average, 3 events per year are held in or around Saskatoon, Saskatchewan.
+On average, 3 events per year are held in or around Saskatoon, Saskatchewan, along with several demonstrations and exhibitions.

 What is a Kilobots Event?